-How implementing the Quincy Solution will make a difference.

 The successful practices included strict enforcement of criminal laws, orders of protection, and probation rules.
 Responses were used to make it easier for women to leave their abusers.
-This is the opposite of what victims faced with stay at home orders or with the broken family court system.
-Quincy also relied on a coordinated community response so that professionals working to stop domestic violence could discuss issues as they developed and support each other’s efforts to prevent abuse.
+This is the opposite of what victims face with stay-at-home orders or the broken family court system.
+Quincy also relied on a coordinated community response so that professionals working to stop domestic violence could discuss issues as they developed and supported each other’s efforts to prevent abuse.

-Research demonstrates that only accountability and monitoring are effective in changing abusers’ behavior.
-Some profiteers have sought to encourage the use of therapy, anger management, or batterer programs not based on accountability in order to pad their wallets.
+Research demonstrates that only accountability and monitoring effectively change abusers’ behavior.
+Some profiteers have sought to encourage the use of therapy, anger management, or batterer programs not based on accountability to pad their wallets.
 Some good faith advocates, mainly those concerned with trauma and our excessive jail population, have promoted ineffective leniency approaches.

-It might seem that strict enforcement would lead to more imprisonment, but the opposite is the experience from Quincy and other successful communities.
-Experts understand that domestic violence is not caused by abusers being unable to control their behavior.
-They actually control their behavior well, which is why they don’t assault their bosses, waitresses, or bank tellers and only assault their partners in private.
+Strict enforcement might seem to lead to more imprisonment, but the opposite is the experience in Quincy and other thriving communities.
+Experts understand that domestic violence is not caused by abusers’ inability to control their behavior.
+They control their behavior well, so they don’t assault their bosses, waitresses, or bank tellers and only assault their partners in private.
 During Quincy, the word got out that they could no longer expect to avoid consequences for their crimes.
 Hence, the abusers stopped committing domestic violence in Quincy.

 The main improvement in the Quincy Solution is the inclusion of child custody reforms.
-The ability of abusive fathers to manipulate family courts undermines domestic violence laws, makes it harder for victims to leave.
-Increasingly it is the answer to the question of why does she stay, and is a critical factor in reversing the progress that had been reducing DV homicides.
-The research is now clear that family courts are severely tilted in favor of abusive fathers and towards risking children.
+The ability of abusive fathers to manipulate family courts undermines domestic violence laws, and makes it harder for victims to leave.
+Increasingly it is the answer to the question of why she stays and is a critical factor in reversing the progress that had been reducing DV homicides.
+The research shows that family courts are severely tilted in favor of abusive fathers and towards risking children.

 Accordingly, the Quincy Solution includes the Safe Child Act.
 This remedy makes the health and safety of children the first priority.
 It requires the courts to integrate current scientific research like the ACE (Adverse Childhood Experiences) and Saunders Studies.
 It requires a multi-disciplinary approach instead of only listening to experts in law and psychology.

 The Safe Child Act would require early hearings limited to abuse issues.
-Meaning cases that now take many months and years and a considerable fortune in legal and other fees can be resolved in a few hours.
-Judges and other court professionals would be required to be retrained to learn about the subjects recommended in the Saunders Study.
+Cases that now take many months and years and a considerable fortune in legal and other fees can be resolved in a few hours.
+Judges and other court professionals must be retrained to learn about the subjects recommended in the Saunders Study.
 Finally, states would provide additional funding to DV agencies so that the experts in domestic violence can help courts understand domestic violence issues in custody cases.

 Benefits of the Quincy Solution

-The obvious advantage of the Quincy Solution is that women and children would be saved from the pain and trauma of domestic violence.
-They could live full lives, reach their potential, and their lives would be happier and healthier.
-I would be willing to spend an awful lot of money to achieve such beautiful results.
+The apparent advantage of the Quincy Solution is that women and children would be saved from the pain and trauma of domestic violence.
+They could live entire lives, reach their potential, and their lives would be happier and healthier.
+I would be willing to spend a lot of money to achieve such beautiful results.
 However, there are many higher priorities in our still sexist society than saving women and children from domestic violence.

-For me, everything changed when I saw a medical study that estimated the health costs in the United States related to domestic violence.
-We are spending $750 billion annually on health costs as a result of our tolerance for domestic violence.
+Everything changed when I saw a medical study that estimated the health costs in the United States related to domestic violence.
+We are spending $750 billion annually on health costs due to our tolerance for domestic violence.
 Crime related to domestic violence costs an additional $200 billion.
 The inability of women and children to reach their full economic potential brings the cost well over one trillion dollars.
-This means that rather than having to spend money to prevent DV, the Quincy Solution would actually save money.
-Obviously, even best practices won’t stop all domestic violence, but I believe we can save $500 billion annually, and that will increase as children grow up without experiencing domestic violence.
+This means that rather than spending money to prevent DV, the Quincy Solution would save money.
+Obviously, even best practices won’t stop all domestic violence, but I believe we can save $500 billion annually, which will increase as children grow up without experiencing domestic violence.

 The Coronavirus crisis has caused enormous pain, death, and trauma.
 The pandemic has been a human tragedy and an economic calamity.
-People with pre-existing problems have been especially vulnerable, and that includes victims of domestic violence.
+People with pre-existing problems have been especially vulnerable, including domestic violence victims.

-The abusive fathers use shared parenting to control and punish the mothers, and children are often abused or neglected.
-In normal times, children will return from visitation with bumps or bruises or perhaps a stomach ache.
+The abusive fathers use shared parenting to control and punish the mothers; children are often abused or neglected.
+In standard times, children return from visitation with bumps, bruises, or perhaps a stomach ache.
 During the crisis, they could return with a deadly disease, or the abuser may use the shelter in place order as a pretext to refuse to return the children.